Pretty Deadly (professional wrestling): Other media

+Pretty Deadly made their video game debut as playable characters in WWE 2K23 as DLC and have since appeared in WWE 2K24, WWE 2K25, and WWE 2K26.

 Personal lives

-Howley hails from Grays, Thurrock, Essex, England, and Stoker hails from London, England.
-Howley attended Hassenbrook Academy in Stanford-le-Hope, Thurrock.
-In 2017, he appeared on an episode of First Dates.

-Howley is currently in a relationship with former professional wrestler and current NXT backstage reporter Kelly Verbil, who goes by the on-screen name Kelly Kincaid.
+Lewis Howley hails from Grays, Thurrock, Essex, England, Howley attended Hassenbrook Academy in Stanford-le-Hope, Thurrock.
+In 2017, Howley appeared on an episode of First Dates.
+Howley is currently in a relationship with former professional wrestler and former NXT backstage reporter Kelly Verbil, who went by the on-screen name Kelly Kincaid.
 Their daughter was born on 20 September 2024.

-Since 22 September 2024, Stoker has been married to fellow professional wrestler Lucy Bridge, who until October 2025 performed in WWE on the NXT brand under the ring name Stevie Turner.
+Sam Stoker hails from London, England.
+Since 22 September 2024, Stoker has been married to fellow professional wrestler Lucy Bridge, who performed in WWE on the NXT brand under the ring name Stevie Turner.